CodeLinaro-mirror/la_kernel_y2038-endgame/Documentation/spi/pxa2xx.rst

 -----------------------
 The pxa2xx_spi driver supports both DMA and interrupt driven PIO message transfers.
-The driver defaults to PIO mode and DMA transfers must be enabled by setting the "enable_dma" flag in the "pxa2xx_spi_controller" structure.
+The driver defaults to PIO mode and DMA transfers must be enabled by setting the "enable_dma" flag in the "pxa_spi_platform_data" structure.
 For the newer platforms, that are known to support DMA, the driver will enable it automatically and try it first with a possible fallback to PIO.
 The DMA mode supports both coherent and stream based DMA mappings.